-We have only been trying out Xero for a few weeks and because Chloe was in hospital and unwell for some of it I haven’t really been able to review it as thoroughly as I’d like but from what I’ve seen and used I can definitely recommend it and I’ll keep you updated with how I feel in a few weeks time.
+I have only been trying out Xero for a few weeks and because I’ve unwell for some of it I haven’t really been able to review it as thoroughly as I’d like but from what I’ve seen and used I can definitely recommend it and I’ll keep you updated with how I feel in a few weeks time.

 You can find out more about Xero and The Business of Happiness here.